annotation/mondriaan/docs/transcription.md

 feature | description
 --- | ---
-`letter` | name of the file, without the `.xml` extension.
+`file` | name of the file, without the `.xml` extension.
 Other extensions are included.